+Note.
+The Google scholar citations were of April 2022.

+aFor Shafir and Thaler, 1998, it was later published titled “Invest Now, Drink Later, Spend Never: The Mental Accounting of Delayed Consumption” and there were 229 Google Scholar citations.

-We provided a summary of sample characteristics and findings in the original experiments in Table 2.
+We provided a summary of sample characteristics and the findings of the original studies in Table 2.

 Table 2

-Summary of sample characteristics and findings in the original experiments
+Summary of sample characteristics and findings in the original studies